What is a Shareholder? A Simple Guide for Beginners

-In this blog, we’ll explain what a shareholder is in simple words, and why understanding shareholders is important when registering, updating, or closing a company in Nepal.
+In this guide, we explain shareholders in simple words and why understanding them is important when registering, updating, or closing a company in Nepal.

 What is a Shareholder? – A Simple Guide for Beginners